RohanAlexander/blogdown_website/content/post/2018-07-28-the-sql-is-never-as-good-as-the-original.md

     WHERE column2 IS NOT NULL;
 ```

-This too is wild: There's an underlying ordering for number, date and text fields which allows you to use BETWEEN on all those, not just numeric!
+This too is wild: There's an underlying ordering build into number, date and text fields that allows you to use BETWEEN on all those, not just numeric!
 The following looks for text that starts with a letter between A and M (not including M) so would match 'Gough Menzies', but not 'Sir Gough Menzies'!
 ```{sql, include = TRUE, eval = FALSE}
 SELECT *
   FROM table_name
     WHERE column2 BETWEEN 'A' AND 'M';
 ```
-If you look for a numeric (as opposed to text) then it is inclusive!
+If you look for a numeric (as opposed to text) then BETWEEN is inclusive.

 Combine conditions with AND (both must be true to be returned) or OR (at least one must be true):
 ```{sql, include = TRUE, eval = FALSE}